By Lora O’Brien

 Of course, Kayu is entirely sustainable and vegan friendly, two words we love to hear.
 All of their creations are made with natural materials like straw, shell and wood.
 As Kayu’s creations are rendered entirely by hand, you’ll find their products come in limited batches, making them all the more rare and unique.

-They may be the new kids on the block, but Jay Sales are going all out to bring us a fab collection of vibrant, bohemian style bags.
+The fabulous Muzungu Sisters are going all out to bring us a fab collection of vibrant, ethnic influenced bags that fit all things and match outfits.
 Think of being in India, walking along the market stalls and spotting an array of beautiful material, full of colour and exquisite embroidery.
-Now imagine bags being made from exactly that fabric, by a designer with an eye for Western trends.
-According to Jay Sales the brand is always “exploring the vast and vivid culture of India to bring exquisite crafts that echo of a glorious heritage, reviving traditional folk crafts to suit contemporary lifestyles, which in turn are helping the craftsmen to keep their art alive and ensuring the joy of a decent livelihood”.
+Now imagine bags being made from exactly that fabric, by two designers with a keen eye for Western trends.

-Whether your style is more bohemian babe than city girl, or if you’re just looking for a funky new festival bag, then we think these banjara bags are going to be right up your street.
+Whether your style is more bohemian babe than city girl, or if you’re just looking for a funky new festival bag, we think you’ll fall for these beautiful boho bags.

 Hooray!
 Wilby designs are not only certified as being free of animal products, but they’re also eco sensitive and environmentally aware.
 The aim of Wilby was, and more importantly still is, to create a fashion brand that is ethical whilst being fashionable for the consumer, who can be safe in the knowledge when shopping at Wilby that every purchase helps the environment in some way.
 And the brand has gotten off to a powerful start, having all of their bags approved by animal rights group, PETA.